lj970926/weekly-paper-reading/markdown/(SP17)Towards Evaluating the Robustnessof Neural Networks.md

 1. The three algorithms proposed in this paper obtain a huge advance compared to the previous method.
 They successfully prove that the state-of-art defensive strategy still has very big limitions.
 2. The author demostrate many concepts at a high level, giving the reader an intuitive understand on the mechanism on the attack and defense methods and why they success/fail.
 ## 5.Weakness
 1. In this paper, the author constraints his focus only on the computer vision, which is just a part of the deep learning.
-Other fields such as NLP use models which is very different.
+Other fields such as NLP use models which are very different.
 What will happen when using this method in these different models is remained for further validation.
-2. The speed of these attacks are typically slower that previous methods, which may constraints their apply in some real-time scenarios.
+2. The speed of these attacks is typically slower that previous methods, which may constraints their application in some real-time scenarios.
 # [(2018 VTC-Fall)Detecting and Mitigating Spoofing Attack against an Automotive Radar](https://www.cs.binghamton.edu/~kang/vtc18-prateek.pdf)
 ## 1.Solved problem
 * Show the vulnerabilities of PyCRA in the context of automotive radar systems.
 The method will turn off the rader periodically which can descrease the availability of rader system on autonomous vehicles.
 * Propose STCR, a new defense method that uses the spatio-temporal challenge-response scheme.
 * Using Matlab to evaluate and compare the accuracy and robustness of PyCRA and STCR.
 ## 2.Main idea
 The PyCRA uses a method that periodically trun of the radar.
-The assume behind it is that the attacker can't discover this behavior and will continously emit sproofing signal.
+The assume behind it is that the attacker can't discover this behavior and will continously emit sproofing signals.
 As a result, if the receiver detect the signal received is higher than a threahold between the turn-off period, this signal is deemed as the attack signal.
-Hower, this method may cause some potential disks in the autonomous driving scenario beacuse the vehicle should detect the obstacle in real time.
+Hower, this method may cause some potential disks in the autonomous driving scenario beacuse the vehicle should detect the obstacles in real time.
 The modification the author made is to use a spatio-temporal scheme that transmit radar signal toward randomly selected directions.
-If the signal received is from a different, it's considered to be the attack signal.
+If the signal received is from a different direction, it's considered to be the attack signal.
 ## 3.Highlights worth learning
 * The insight to find potential problems in state-of-art attack methods
 * use change in space to substitude the change in time domain.
 # [(2018 CVPR)Robust Physical-World Attacks on Deep Learning Visual Classification](http://openaccess.thecvf.com/content_cvpr_2018/papers/Eykholt_Robust_Physical-World_Attacks_CVPR_2018_paper.pdf)
 ## 1.Solved problem
-* The author introduce Robust Physical Perturbation($RP_2$) to generate physical perturbations for physical-world objects to cause the misclassification of nerual network models.
+* The author introduced Robust Physical Perturbation($RP_2$) to generate physical perturbations for physical-world objects to cause the misclassification of nerual network models.
 * The author proposed a evaluation methodology to study the effectiveness of physical perturbations in both lab and field scenarios.
 ## 2.Main Idea
 The are two major categorys of pertubation attack methods.
-One is digital adversarial attack which is performed by change the intensities of pixels, the other is physical adversarial attack which try to change the real world object.
+One is digital adversarial attack which is performed by change the intensities of pixels, the other is physical adversarial attack which tries to change the real world objects.
 The digit-only methods don't work well in real-world scenarios because the complex environment conditions.
 So in this paper the author proposed to perform an attack by add stickers to a real object.
 The author choose to add black stickers the stop signs alongside the road.
-To achieve this goal, the author first generating adversiral examples with a procedure similar to the digit-only-attack but with some consideration on some physical world challenges.
+To achieve this goal, the author first generating adversiral examples with a procedure similar to the digit-only attack but with some consideration on some physical world challenges.
 Then, a mask is appliied to gurantee that all of the spoofed points are located inside the target sign.
-The author evalute their method in both lab and field scenario with differnt angles and distances to the stop sign and all of these tests show a excellent performance.
+The author evalute their method in both lab and field scenarios with differnt angles and distances to the stop sign and all of these tests show a excellent performance.
 ## 3.Highlights worth learning
-* the use of the mask which makes it possible to constraint the generated sproofed points inside the object makes it possible to perturb the real object indeed.
+* The mask used to constraint the generated sproofed points inside the object makes it possible to perturb the real object indeed.